-Jeff Perera with a look at one of his first role models towards being an advocate, finding your voice, and speaking up against gender inequality: Kurt Cobain.
+Jeff Perera looks at one of his first male role models for speaking up against gender inequality: Kurt Cobain.

 “Never met a wise man, if so it’s a woman”

 In the midst of a 1991 audio swamp of conservative, manufactured pop music and ‘cock’ rock, a new sound shot out of the water.
 A sound that rose up from the Northwest, born of Riot Grrl feminist punk rock, and the broken home of a waitress and mechanic.